misshanya/url-shortener/README.md

 # URL Shortener

-A simple service that shortens URLs.
+A service that shortens URLs.
-My first practice with gRPC.
+My first practice with gRPC & microservices in event-driven system with distributed tracing.

 ## Architecture